-This is the blog of Curtis Bright, a mathematician and computer scientist from the University of Waterloo.
-More generally, I am especially fascinated by the process of learning, to the point where I engage in new activities solely so I can examine myself improving.
+My primary interests are mathematics and computers but outside of that I am fascinated by the process of learning, to the point that I engage in new activities so I can examine myself improving.
 In that vein, I would like to posit the following conjecture:

 I call this a self-improvement blog because it’s primarily a way for me to practice, and hence improve, my writing skill.

 According to Myers–Briggs my personality type is INTP, the “thinker” archetype.
 In practice this means I have strong analytical skills but can’t get my head out of the clouds.
 I do put effort into grounding myself, and that is the other main reason for this blog.

 - Update 2019: I have since read a number of books on becoming an exceptional achiever since I made this conjecture in 2013.
 It seems the “if” direction does not hold in general, but may hold if the time is spent practicing deliberately. ↩